RhoInc/open-source-handbook/releases/README.md

 - If using github issues, mention the related issue number in each commit (*Recommended*).
 - If applicable, make an example demonstrating new functionality. (*Recommended*)

-##Phase 3 Testing
+##Phase 3 - Testing
+New functionality is verified by an independent tester before release.

 - Once a new feature is implemented, it should be independently tested before being merged in to `master`.
 Testing should be conductued by by someone other than the developer. (**Required**)
+- A standard github-only testing workflow might follow the following process: (*Recommended*):
-- The developer creates a pull request with a note that will automatically close the issue(s) once the pull request is merged ([see details](https://github.com/blog/1506-closing-issues-via-pull-requests)).
+ 1. The developer creates a pull request once a feature branch is ready for testing.
-- The developer "deploys" the branch so that a tester can confirm functionality.
-This is most commonly done using a github gist.
-Note the location in the issue(s).

-- The developer informs the tester that the pull request is ready via an @ comment on the pull request.
+ 2. Developer comments on the pull requests with an @ mention, letting the tester know the branch is ready and provides instructions about how to access the updates (e.g. links to a github gist)
-- The tester confirms the functionality or informs the developer about problems, via comments on the pull request.
+ 3. The tester confirms the functionality or informs the developer about problems, via comments on the pull request.
+ 4. Issues are closed once testing is complete.
+This can be done automatically using [this process](https://github.com/blog/1506-closing-issues-via-pull-requests)

-Once all issues in the milestone for a given release have passed testing, we move to Phase 3.
+Once all features for a new version are tested, we move to Phase 4.

-We use [github flow](https://guides.github.com/introduction/flow/) which emphasizes making a new branch for each feature for larger multi-developer projects.
-For small single-developer projects, a single branch might be made for a release.

 ##Phase 3 - Deployment
 Once all issues in a given milestone have passed testing, the new features are ready to be deployed.
 The developer does the following: